University Municipal Water Consortium

 - admission (varies by membership level) or priority registration (all levels) to the consortium’s annual conference.
 See the agenda from our conference on December 1, 2016.

 access to multi-governmental agency natural resources data

-Companies or water managers or authorities interested in joining the consortium can contact Susan Wise for more information (firstname.lastname@example.org or 512-782-9213).
+Companies or water managers or authorities interested in joining the consortium can contact Rachel Jenkins for more information (firstname.lastname@example.org or 512-782-9213).

 Membership is free for universities and public water providers.
 Firms and companies interested in participating in or supporting the consortium’s university-based research and commercialization can choose between a range of membership levels.

 For insight into the products and technology currently under development, download product sheets for the BluWater mobile app, BluBand, and BluCube and the performance specifications for a General and Residential Outdoor Watering (GROW) system.